openvinotoolkit/nncf/examples/classification/README.md

 #### Run the example in Colab environment

-To test the algorithms in Google Colab use `nncf_colab_demo.ipynb`.
+To test the algorithms in Google Colaboratory use the `nncf_colab_demo.ipynb` IPython notebook in this directory.

 ### Results for quantization